scemama/irpf90_gitbook/IRPF90/Basics.md

 there are subroutines and functions, and IRPF90 introduces *Providers*.
 If an entity is declared with a ``BEGIN_PROVIDER ...
 END_PROVIDER`` block, then it is an IRP entity and it will behave as a global variable in the whole program.
+All the provided entities are not supposed to be modified outside of their providers.
 The main point is that the provider will always be called automatically before the variable is used.
 The programmer doesn't know when and where the provider will be called.